 Foods and Drinks to avoid with Braces

 We all love having a sweet treat at the cinema, or having some sweeties to eat throughout the day, but it isn’t the best idea when it comes to wearing braces.
-Foods like chewing gum, toffee, popcorn and gummy sweets are really bad for not only your teeth, but can also cause damage to the brace itself.
+Foods like chewing gum, toffee, popcorn and gummy sweets are really bad for not only your teeth but can also cause damage to the brace itself.
 The stickiness of the foods can cling to the wires and push them out of place.
-Sticky foods like these can also get stuck in the brace, making it more difficult to remove the food from in-between your teeth, or inside the gaps of the braces.
-If the wire does pull out of place, you could possibly be visiting your orthodontist again to put it back to its original position.
+Sticky foods like these can also get stuck in the brace, making it more difficult to remove the food from between your teeth, or inside the gaps of the braces.
+If the wire does pull out of place, you could possibly be visiting your orthodontist again to put it back in its original position.

 Hard foods are a definite no when wearing braces.
-Eating hard foods like a hard cob, apples and bagels are already really tough to bite into, so when you’re wearing braces it can become an even bigger task.
+Eating hard foods like hard cobs, apples and bagels are already really tough to bite into, so when you’re wearing braces it can become an even bigger task.
 Biting into foods like these can potentially detach the brackets from the teeth, leading to a visit with your orthodontist to re-apply them.
-If they are not re-applied within good time then this can cause the teeth to move back to their original position, slowing down the straightening process.
+If they are not re-applied within the time then this can cause the teeth to move back to their original position, slowing down the straightening process.

-Solid foods like nuts, crisps and hard chocolate can all have a bad effect to your braces.
+Solid foods like nuts, crisps and hard chocolate can all have a bad effect on your braces.
 Eating solid foods like these all the time can disturb the braces and loosen the brackets.
 Having loose brackets can delay the straightening process which means you may be waiting a while longer for your desired smile.